Table of Contents

 Living with lactose intolerance

-Living without stomach pain, gas, and bloating is uncomfortable.
+Living with stomach pain, gas, and bloating is uncomfortable.
 To feel better, watch what you eat and drink.
 Limiting your dairy will make your feel more comfortable.

 Questions to ask your doctor